stuerp/foo_midi/docs/README.md

 - Have only 2 output channels in stereo configuration.

 > [!Important]
-> You need to specify location of the CLAP plug-ins on the **MIDI Player / [Paths](#paths)** preferences page.
+> You need to specify location of the CLAP plug-ins on the **[MIDI Player / Paths](#paths)** preferences page.
 Any compatible plug-in with extension `.dll` or `.clap` will be added to the player list with a `CLAP` prefix.
-A CLAP plug-in file can contain multiple plug-ins.
+A CLAP plug-in file can contain multiple plug-in entries.

 Here are some examples of CLAP plug-ins: